(Last updated 7 November 2022)

 Right to be Informed: You have the right to be told how your personal information will be used.
 This policy document, and shorter summary statements used on our communications, are intended to be a clear and transparent description of how your data may be used.

 Right of Access: You can write to us asking what information we hold on you and to request a copy of that information.
 Please use our contact details at the top of this policy.
-From May 2018 we will have 30 days to comply once we are satisfied you have rights to see the requested records and we have successfully confirmed your identity.
+We have 30 days to comply once we are satisfied you have rights to see the requested records and we have successfully confirmed your identity.

-Right of erasure: From May 2018, you have the right to be forgotten (i.e. to have your personally identifiable data deleted).
+Right of erasure: You have the right to be forgotten (i.e. to have your personally identifiable data deleted).
 In many cases we would recommend that we suppress you from future communications, rather than data deletion, as this is a more failsafe way of ensuring you do not receive future communications from us.